Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You will change into a hospital gown.
 You will lie on your back or your left side.
 Part of your body is draped.

 Your health care provider checks your blood pressure, pulse, breathing, and temperature.

 Your provider may give you medicine through an IV (intravenous) line to help you relax.
 He or she will also put medicine on your skin around the biopsy site to numb it.

-He or she puts a small needle through a tiny cut (incision) in your abdominal wall into the liver.
+He or she puts a small needle through a tiny cut (incision) in your belly (abdominal) wall into the liver.

 He or she will take out a small sample of liver tissue.
 While this is done, you will be told to hold your breath.
 The needle is taken out.

 A health care provider places a bandage over the incision site.
 He or she may ask you to lie for a while on your right side.
 A pillow or special sandbag may be used to put pressure on the incision site.

 You will be watched for a few hours after your biopsy.
 You can then go home if you have no pain or signs of bleeding.